-Surgical needles may be useful and are generally good quality.
+Surgical needles may be useful and are generally excellent in quality.
 If you are using these, it is important to recognize that most are curved and they come with either a cutting or tapered point.
 The cutting type tip is made to cut through though human/animal tissue and will damage backpacking gear.
 Tapered tip needles are better suited for most field repairs.

 Even if you are getting a local tailor or shoe maker to do your repairs, you may need to provide good quality thread (if abroad) if you want the repair to last.
 Your thread material, construction, treatments and size will affect how strong your repair will be, how easy it is to sew, what need size you need and how long your repair will last in humid or sunny areas.
 You can read more about thread sizes on our Backpack Sewing Thread Size page.

-There is some debate over which is better for backpack and outdoor gear construction but many high end backpack manufactures seem to like heavy duty UV treated nylon.
-These types of thread can be purchased at special outdoors fabric supply stores.
+There is some debate over whether polyester or nylon is better for backpack and outdoor gear construction but many high end backpack manufactures seem to like heavy duty UV treated nylon.
+This types of thread can be purchased at special outdoors fabric supply stores.

 As to the question of size, this also varies per manufactures.
 Many manufactures use #69 "boot weight" 10-12 lb. thread since this is the largest size thread you can continually use in a clothing weight sewing machine.
 McHale and Co use # 92/16 lb.
 U.V. treated nylon for their high end packs.
 More about comparisons of sizes can be found on our Backpack Sewing Thread Size page.

-GŁtermann 100% Polyester Thread
+Gütermann 100% Polyester Thread